ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

  * 1ST Plugin Build
  * Bump Version 2007 Build 0807 Revision 2007
 == Upgrade Notice ==
+= 2014.1231.2015 =
+Major [UPDATE] WP 2.1+ to 4.3+ - 4.4-alpha (Build 2015-09-15) Maintenance Release According WordPress 4.3.1 - Introducing Self Deactivation Features if Requirements Not Match - Fixed Control Panel Loop and Dashboard Freeze - Secunia Certified Zero Advisories and Vulnerabilities!
 = 2014.1231.2014 =
-Celebrative [MAJOR] 200.000+ Downloads Day!
+Celebrative [UPDATE] 200.000+ Downloads Day!
 WP 2.1+ to 4.3+ - 4.4-alpha (Build 2015-08-25) load_plugin_textdomain Languages Loading by Default - Full Support Uninstall Hook and uninstall.php - Multisite Uninstall Routine - Secunia Certified Zero Advisories and Vulnerabilities!
 = 2014.1231.1 =
-Recommended [UPDATE] WP 2.1+ to 4.3+ - 4.4-alpha (Build 2015-08-18) Removed Annoying Debug Notices and Undefinied Constant Warning!
+Recommended [UPDATE] WP 2.1+ to 4.2+ - 4.3-alpha (Build 2015-04-23) Removed Annoying Debug Notices and Undefinied Constant Warning!
 Fixed 11 Tickets!
 Best Transients Caching!
 Extended Support for all Released WordPress Versions!
 Secunia Certified Zero Advisories and Vulnerabilities!
 = 2014.1231.0 =
-Security [UPDATE] WP 2.3+ to 4.2+ - 4.3-alpha (Build 2015-08-16) Secunia Certified Zero Advisories and Vulnerabilities!
+Security [UPDATE] WP 2.3+ to 4.1+ - 4.2-alpha (Build 2015-02-18) Secunia Certified Zero Advisories and Vulnerabilities!
 Imported Key and Auth Tag from pro version.
 Updated header footer code.
 Disabled the ability to identify the version and build installed.
 Migrated MD5 Checksum to SHA1
 == Disclaimer ==
-[sLaNGjIs team do not providing support on wordpress.org forum](https://wordpress.org/plugins/wp-missed-schedule/other_notes/) because we are not interested in reviews o stars on our plugins!
+[sLaNGjIs team do not providing support on wordpress.org forum and reviews](https://wordpress.org/plugins/wp-missed-schedule/other_notes/) because we are not interested in reviews o stars on our plugins!

 Dear user of plugins or themes: Missed Schedule is a WordPress Bug!